InTEGr8or/handex/content/english/pricing.md

 ---
 title: "Plans & Pricing"
-heading: "Be First to Leave Your Desk in the Dust"
+heading: "Be First to Leave Your Desk in the Dust."
 layout: "pricing"
 draft: false